There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

-- Students are able to (1) evaluate different strategic options for an agribusiness firm facing competition in the marketplace and (2) apply economic concepts, principles and analytical tools to conduct industry analysis and competitive analysis for firms operating in an agricultural environment.
+Students are able to (1) understand theoretical concepts in managerial economics; (2) evaluate different strategic options for an agribusiness firm facing competition in the marketplace; and (3) apply economic concepts, principles and analytical tools to conduct industry analysis and competitive analysis for firms operating in an agricultural environment.

-- Typically this unit is assessed in the following ways: (1) examination; (2) case study 1; and (3) case study 2.
+Indicative assessments in this unit are as follows: (1) examination; (2) oral presentations; and (3) reports.
 Further information is available in the unit outline.